-- The Net Investment Income Tax is a new, permanent tax that is effective beginning in 2013.
+- The Net Investment Income Tax is a permanent tax that became effective in 2013.

 - Investors who break a certain modified adjusted gross income threshold may face a 3.8% surtax.
 This tax is in addition to any ordinary income or long-term capital gains tax obligations.

 - The Columbia Management Learning Center is dedicating a series of blog articles to this important and timely “Navigating the New Tax Regime” topic.

 The net investment income tax is a permanent tax that became effective in 2013.
 The tax will go into the general revenue of the U.S. Treasury, but it was legislated to support the Affordable Care Act of 2010.
 Investors who hold taxable fixed-income securities in taxable accounts, including trust accounts, may be among the most affected by this new tax.

 For individuals, the 3.8% surtax impacts those with modified adjusted gross income over certain thresholds, which are $200,000 for single filers and $250,000 for joint filers.
 For the purposes of net investment income tax, modified adjusted gross income = adjusted gross income + certain excluded adjusted foreign earned income.

 The 3.8% tax is in addition to any other tax paid at either the ordinary income rate, at the long-term capital gains rates, and the alternative minimum tax.
 For taxpayers subject to the net investment income tax and in the 33% income tax bracket, the effective rate for at least a portion of those dollars could be 36.8%.
 If subject to the 15% long-term capital gains rate, the effective rate on affected gains could be 18.8%.